-James is instructed by the General Medical Council to present cases in the Medical Practitioners Tribunal concerning allegations of misconduct made against doctors.
-These include allegations of deficient performance, misconduct both in and out of a professional context.
+James is part of Chambers’ specialist GMC team and is a member of the ‘Fitness to Practise’ panel.
+He receives instructions in cases concerning allegations of misconduct made against doctors.
+These include cases which involve complex medical issues, allegations of deficient performance, and misconduct both in and out of a professional context.

 Allegation of misconduct concerning a doctor faking a heart attack to make a claim on an insurance policy.